tallygo/TallyGoKit/README.md

 # TallyGoKit

-TallyGoKit is an SDK for your iOS application that ...blah blah blah.
-Matt?
+TallyGoKit is an SDK that enables you to embed turn-by-turn navigation directly in your iOS app.

 It is currectly designed for Swift 3.0 projects, including iPhone and iPad devices.